Micromeria

 Micromeria is a genus of flowering plants in the mint family, Lamiaceae, widespread across Europe, Asia, Africa, and North America, with a center of diversity in the Mediterranean region and the Canary Islands.
 It is sometimes placed within the genus Satureja.
 The name is derived from the Greek words μῑκρος (mīkros), meaning "small," and μερίς (meris), meaning "portion," referring to the leaves and flowers.
+Common names include savory and whitweed.

 Species

+As of May 2023, Plants of the World Online accepted the following species: